BDC Hamburger Icon

 2. Modifying the ACL

 The next step is modifying the ACL on each folder.
 You must ensure that the owner of each home folder is the only user with access to their folder.
-Luckily, the folder owner is also the folder name, which makes checking permissions easy.
+Luckily, the folder owner is also the folder name, which makes checking permissions straightforward.

 PC homefolders

 You’ll need to grab that folder name and use it to create another entry in the ACL.
-Unfortunately, the script will have to get a little more complicated:
+Unfortunately, the script will have to get a little more complicated.

-$HomeFolders = Get-ChildItem C:Homefolders -Directory
+$HomeFolders = Get-ChildItem C:\Homefolders -Directory

 foreach ($HomeFolder in $HomeFolders) {